ncatlab/nlab-content/pages/6/6/4/6/16466/content.md

 In this form this is considered in ([Deligne 02, 0.1](#Deligne02)).

 We consider now various types of size constraints on tensor categories.
-The Tannaka reconstructin theorem (theorem \ref{TheTheorem} below) only assumes one of them (subexponential growth, def. \ref{SubexponentialGrowth}), but the others appear in the course of the proof of the theorem.
+The Tannaka reconstruction theorem (theorem \ref{TheTheorem} below) only assumes one of them (subexponential growth, def. \ref{SubexponentialGrowth}), but the others appear in the course of the proof of the theorem.

 1. finiteness (def. \ref{FiniteTensorCategory})